pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 ---

-Working with a lot of data using plain JPA or hibernate or spring-data is possible, it does work and usually it doesn't require a lot of extra codding.
+Working with a lot of data using plain JPA or hibernate or spring-data is possible, it does work and usually, it doesn't require a lot of extra coding.
 Starting small is the fastest way of getting things done but you must be aware of few things that might shoot you in the foot.

 <!--more-->